 a.
-Federal and State and Territory Governments support the continued development of living guidelines for stroke management and COVID-19 and expand this innovation to benefit a range of other conditions.
+The QLD Government to support the continued development of living guidelines for stroke management and COVID-19 and the expansion of this innovation to benefit a range of other conditions.

 The COVID-19 pandemic is unprecedented.
-Government at both the Federal and State and Territory level must be applauded for its cooperative and bipartisan immediate response to the crisis.
-Prioritising the health and wellbeing of the community has resulted in the spread of the virus being reduced.
+The QLD Government must be congratulated for its cooperative and bipartisan immediate response to the crisis, including its significant investment in initiatives to boost the health system.
+Prioritising the health and wellbeing of the community has resulted in the spread of the virus being reduced in our state.

-We now have an opportunity to build on the Government response, which includes continued cooperation and prioritising the health and wellbeing of all Australians.
-This includes improved stoke and chronic disease prevention, treatment and care.
-Together we can stem the tide of stroke and chronic disease in this country and save lives.
+We now have an opportunity to strengthen the Government's response.
+Stroke Foundation looks forward to continuing to partner with the QLD Government to keep Queenslanders healthy, by improving stroke and chronic disease prevention, treatment and care.
+Together we can stem the tide of stroke and chronic disease in our state, save lives and deliver a more sustainable health system.